 Saccharin is a non-nutritive sweetener.
 It Is normally used by diabetics and those who need low calorie diet as a substitute for cane sugar.
 It is about 500 times sweeter than sugar.
 Use of saccharin food grade as artificial sweetener has been permitted in selected food items under the Food Safety and Standards (Food Products Standards and Food Additives) Regulation, 2011.

-Chemical names and formula -The recognized chemical names are 0-benzosulfimide; 2,3 dihydro-3-oxobenzisosulfonazole; and 1,2 benzisothiazole-3-one-l,1-dioxide.
+Chemical names and formula — The recognized chemical names are 0-benzosulfimide; 2,3 dihydro-3-oxobenzisosulfonazole; and 1,2 benzisothiazole-3-one-l,1-dioxide.
 Its empirical formula is C7H5NO3S.
 Molecular weight is 183.18 and structural formula is as under:

 This standard was first published in 1971 and first revised in 1978.
 In the second revision in 1997, the following changes/additions were made:

-A separate clause for description incorporating the solubility properties to keep the standard in line with the Food chemical codex, NRC was introduced.
+A separate clause for description incorporating the solubility properties to keep the standard in line with the food chemical codex, NRC was introduced;

-The limit for toluene sulphonamides was reduced.
+The limit for toluene sulphonamides was reduced;

-The requirement of lead was substituted by heavy metals with the corresponding changes in test method.
+The requirement of lead was substituted by heavy metals with the corresponding changes in test method; and